irregular-rhomboid/irregular-rhomboid.github.io/_posts/2023-05-31-julia-modelling-network-systems.md

 ## Benchmarks

 Being able to easily define systems is well and good, but ultimately we also care about how fast the generated code is.
 For that purpose, I benchmarked the generated ODE functions for all three methods on a network with 5 nodes (see the notebook for details).
-In addition to the code shown in this post, I am comparing the hand-crafted function with a dense matrix in the parameters, and the NetworkDynamics functions using `@propagate_inbounds` (which they use in their [examples](https://pik-icone.github.io/NetworkDynamics.jl/dev/directed_and_weighted_graphs/))
+In addition to the code shown in this post, I am comparing the hand-crafted function with a dense matrix in the parameters, the ModelingToolkit function without the symbolic array (referred to a "sparse" in the plots), and the NetworkDynamics functions using `@propagate_inbounds` (which they use in their [examples](https://pik-icone.github.io/NetworkDynamics.jl/dev/directed_and_weighted_graphs/)).
+I'm running these benchmarks on a Laptop with an i7-1165G7 2.80GHz CPU, and 16GiB of RAM running Linux Mint 20.3.
+See the beginning of the post for the Julia/package versions.

-As we can see on the figure below, the hand-crafted function is the fastest, followed by ModelingToolkit and the hand-crafted function with dense matrix.
-NetworkDynamics is a bit behind, with the `@propagate_inbounds` version being appreciably faster.
+As we can see on the plot, ModelingToolkit is by far the fastest, with the version without symbolic array a little bit ahead.
+The hand crafted functions come next, with the sparse version a little faster.
+NetworkDynamics is trailing behind, with the `@propagate_inbounds` version being appreciably faster.

 ![A boxplot comparing the speed of the three approaches](/assets/img/julia-network-systems/boxplot.png)

 Now, this one test is obviously not conclusive enough.
 In particular, we need to look at what happens with larger systems.
 In the next figure, I repeated the previous benchmarks for multiple network sizes, and I'm plotting the median execution times of the ODE functions as a function of the number of nodes.
 I'm using Watts-Strogatz networks, which are sparse, so we should expect a difference in the scaling of the various approaches.

 As we can see, both hand-crafted variants are about even up until $N=50$ nodes, after which the dense matmul starts to fall behind.
-ModelingToolkit is the most performant for low values, but catches up with the hand-crafted functions at around $N=15$ nodes, and shows similar scaling to the dense matmul.
+ModelingToolkit version is the most performant for low values, but the naive version catches up with the hand-crafted functions at around $N=15$ nodes, and scales quadratically as one would expect, whereas the version without the symbolic array is the fastest until 200 nodes (I couldn't get it to work beyond that).
 NetworkDynamics on the other hand is consistently slower than the hand-crafted function with sparse matmul by roughly half an order of magnitude, but otherwise scales similarly with the number of nodes (as one would expect).

 ![A plot of the median run times of the three approaches](/assets/img/julia-network-systems/benchmarks.svg)

+Note that while ModelingToolkit generates the fastest functions, actually generating them takes a substantial time (about 20 seconds for 100 nodes, and 245 seconds for 200 nodes).
+It will also hog memory very quickly (the 200 nodes sparse version takes about 5.8 GiB!).

 Based on these observations, I'd stick with the hand-crafted method for most problems, using sparse matrices for large networks to save on memory.
 It would be nice if I found a way to work with ModelingToolkit for this, as it has the great advantage of being able to generate ODE functions that can run in parallel or on GPUs, which the hand-crafted functions can't as they are.
 As for NetworkDynamics, it doesn't perform great here, but this is not really the kind of systems it's intended for.